tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### SequenceManagerImpl

-The next layer down is the Akka Client, **SequenceManagerImpl**.
+The next layer down is the Akka Client, [SequenceManagerImpl]($github.base_url$/esw-sm/esw-sm-api/jvm/src/main/scala/esw/sm/api/actor/client/SequenceManagerImpl.scala).
 It takes API method calls and turns them into Akka ask calls to the Sequence Manager actor.
 The lower layer in this case is the Sequence Manager actor, implemented in **SequenceManagerBehavior**.

 In this, however, the actor reference is not passed in.
 It is assumed to be created (by the wiring) and registered with the Location Service.
 Therefore, just the location is passed in and the actor